awslabs/aws-simple-cicd/docs/developer.md

       cdk deploy --require-approval never
     ```

     Sample deployment script which executes an AWS CloudFormation script.
-In this sample, the *STAGE* environment variable will be automatically set to the target environment (dev, test, prod)
+In this sample, the *TARGET_ENV* environment variable will be automatically set to the target environment (dev, test, prod)

     ```bash
       #! /bin/bash